ouening/libtorch-yolov3/README.md

 3 objects found
 Done
 ```
+If you encounted some errors like `error while loading shared libraries: torch.dll: cannot open shared object file: No such file or directory`, be sure that you have put the `libtorch/lib` in your system path, or you can copy the dependent file to the same directory as `yolo-app.exe` is in.

 The output image can be found in `libtorch1.6-yolov3/build/out-det.jpg`
 ![detection-output1](imgs/out-det.jpg)
 ![detection-output2](imgs/out-det-2.jpg)

-If you encounted some errors like `error while loading shared libraries: torch.dll: cannot open shared object file: No such file or directory`, be sure that you have put the `libtorch/lib` in your system path, or you can copy the dependent file to the same directory as `yolo-app.exe` is in.
+## Change logs
+- 2022.11.15 Rename `libtorch1.6-yolov3` to `libtorch-yolov3`